QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 if (is_integer($someVariable)) {} // check
 ```

-➡️ PHP use "Type juggling" meaning the variable is converted based on the context <small>(ex: inside a if statement, it is converted to a boolean...)</small>
+➡️ PHP uses "Type juggling" meaning the variable is converted based on the context <small>(ex: inside an if statement, it is converted to a boolean...)</small>

 </div><div>